Resolve storage path conflicts

 - Default workspace storage path used to create workspace:

-- Overlapping external location (conflict):
+s3://<your-bucket>/<region>/ - Overlapping external location (conflict):

 s3://<your-bucket>/

-This overlap prevents Unity Catalog from using the workspace default storage location for internal processing, and certain functionalities in Unity Catalog are blocked.
-This also weakens data governance because the external location exposes the workspace internal data inside the location.
-As a result, external location paths must not overlap with the workspace default Unity Catalog storage paths.
-Creation of an external location on more specific paths under workspace default storage like the DBFS root location continues to be allowed, because the DBFS root location is a sibling of the workspace's internal storage path and doesn't cause a conflict.
+This overlap prevents Unity Catalog from using the workspace storage location for internal processing, and it blocks certain Unity Catalog functionality.
+Having an overlap also weakens data governance because internal workspace data could be exposed by the external location.
+Consequently, external location paths must not overlap with any workspace default Unity Catalog storage path in your account.

 Identify your scenario